grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### [auth.okta] skip_org_role_sync

 When a user logs in the first time, Grafana sets the organization role based on the value specified in `AutoAssignOrgRole`.
-If you want to manage organization roles, set the `skip_org_role_sync` option to `true`.
-Okta syncs organization roles and sets Grafana Admins.
+If you want to manage organization roles through Grafana's UI, set the `skip_org_role_sync` option to `true`.
 This also impacts `allow_assign_grafana_admin` setting, by not syncing the grafana admin role from GitLab.

 > **Note:** There is a separate setting called `oauth_skip_org_role_update_sync` which has a different scope.
 While `skip_org_role_sync` only applies to the specific OAuth provider, `oauth_skip_org_role_update_sync` is a generic setting that affects all configured OAuth providers.